 Hanoi Vietnam Travel Guide

 Numerous hostels, mainly in the Old Quarter, have dormitory beds and private rooms.
-They foster a social atmosphere for solo travelers or those on a tight budget.
+They foster a social atmosphere for solo travelers or those without spending much.

-Smaller, often family-run establishments, guesthouses a neighborhood vibe.
-They possess private rooms and a personalized experience.
-Some market themselves as "homestays" but often function like guesthouses in the heart of the city.
+Smaller, frequently family-run-run establishments, guesthouses a neighborhood vibe.
+They have private rooms and a personalized experience.
+Some market themselves as "homestays" however function like guesthouses within the city center.

-These stylish lodgings are mid-range to upscale.
+These stylish hotels are mid-range to upscale.
 They showcase unique designs, personalized service, and distinct character, a charming alternative to larger chains.

-Global and domestic chain accommodations have standard amenities, including comfortable rooms, restaurants, and sometimes pools or fitness centers.
+International and local chain accommodations have standard amenities, including comfortable rooms, restaurants, and sometimes pools or fitness centers.
 They provide consistent comfort and service.

 These properties occupy colonial buildings, often with significant historical charm and beauty of the architecture.
 The Sofitel Legend Metropole is a prime example, a glimpse into Hanoi's past.